weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-4-secure-container-firewalls.md

 * how many connections get made in total between all components as we apply a load test (so we can calculate the impact of a microservices architecture on the network)
 * how many connections get blocked when we apply some network policy
 * (TODO - maybe later) how many connection issues occur when a partial network partition between nodes in the cluster is experienced (and how Weave Net carries on working)

-### Sign up for a Weave Cloud account

-Go to [Weave Cloud](https://cloud.weave.works/) and register for an account.
-You'll use the Weave Cloud token later to send metrics to Cortex.

 ### Deploy socks shop